kan1011/Cookpad/README.md

 # README

-This is the programming test submission website files.
-For your convenient, you could also head to [Demo](https://cookpad.herokuapp.com/) for a live demo.
+This is the programming test submission files.
+For your convenience, you could also head to [Demo](https://cookpad.herokuapp.com/) for a live demo.
 Thanks for your attention.